Board of Visitors

 Advisory Board Chairman, Nike’s Jordan Brand

 Mr. Miller, BBA ’82, is currently chairman of the Advisory Board for Nike’s Jordan Brand.
-He started with Nice as a vice president of apparel in the U.S. Miller began working with the Jordan brand in 1999 and was the president of the Jordan Brand at Nike until 2007.
+He started with Nike as a vice president of apparel in the U.S. Miller began working with the Jordan brand in 1999 and was the president of the Jordan Brand at Nike until 2007.
 He then took over as president of the Portland Trailblazers in the NBA and returned to the Jordan brand in 2012.
 He endowed a scholarship at STHM in memory of his niece, Tamara Gilmore.
 Prior to his career with Nike, he served as president, executive vice president and controller for Jantzen, Inc. and was a manager for Kraft Foods, assistant controller at Philadelphia Newspapers, Inc. and held various positions with Campbell Soup Company.

 Vice President of Marketing, Philadelphia Eagles